Invercargill Golf Club

 A narrow fairway that doglegs right awaits you on Pines, the difficult 377-yard par 4 finishing hole.
 With a small opening available, it is possible to move the ball around the pine trees on the right side.
 From that angle, you can see the long narrow green that is protected short left by another cool-looking lonesome tree!
 We have seen some incredible finishing holes in our travels, and Pines is up there with the best of them!

 A Shot Makers Golf Course

 Invercargill was immaculately maintained, with the first real fairways that we had played in a while.
 Many of the greens were large, offering the possibility of many interesting pin placements.
 The bunkers were in particularly great spots!
-Not only limited to the first third of the greens, many were scattered all the way to the back.
+There were not only limited to the first third of the greens but many were also scattered all the way to the back.

 With trees in strategic areas, fairways that move both left and right, and greens capable of tucking away pins, Invercargill Golf Club is a true shot-makers golf course.
 In order to score well here, you need to be able to work the ball.
 The ability to move your shots both left and right, not to mention low and high are essential.

 During our round, I couldn’t help but think of my father.
 He plotted his way around a golf course, and always loved to work the ball this way or that.
-He had the ability to hit high fading four woods just as easily as low drawing 7 irons.
+He had the ability to hit a high fading four-wood just as easily as a low drawing 7-iron.
 I imagined how he would have tackled this golf course.
 What would he have hit into the green on Ridge to ensure he wasn’t short?
 How would he have approached the pine trees on Pines?